InfyniteHeap/ssd1315/README.md

 ## Compatibility

-This driver is developed for SSD1315, but it is also compatible with SSD1306.
-Please note that SSD1315 doesn't support parallel ports like 6800 and 8080, which means you cannot use parallel ports when using this crate.
+This driver was developed for the SSD1315 and is also compatible with the SSD1306.
+Please note that the SSD1315 does not support parallel ports (such as 6800 or 8080), so you cannot use parallel ports with this crate.

+> [!NOTE]
-As developed from scratch, this driver only supports new features provided by `embedded-hal` 1.0.0, on the contrary, that means this driver doesn't compatible with non-upgraded hal libraries (e.g. `stm32f1xx-hal`, which hasn't upgraded to `embedded-hal` 1.0.0 yet so far).
+> Since this driver was developed from scratch, it supports only the new features provided by `embedded-hal` 1.0.0.
+>
+> Please verify whether the HAL library you use has already adopted `embedded-hal` 1.0.0, or consider using [ssd1306](https://github.com/rust-embedded-community/ssd1306).

 ## Example

-Here is a full example (The MCU model is STM32F411CEU6):
+Here is a full example (the MCU model is STM32F411CEU6):

 ```rust
 #![deny(unsafe_code)]